SPECIALIZES IN B-TO-B

 Posted by Unhappy soon-to-be-EX customer on Nov 07, 2017

 Suffice it to say, my interaction with every single BofA Merchant Services rep was unpleasant and a waste of countless hours of time!!
-I was placed on hold repeatedly, hung up on, given misinformation, etc. After 30 plus years asa customer, I am leaving BofA and Merchant Services as quickly as possible.
-I am quite frankly appalled and horrified that there is such poor standards of customer service.
+I was placed on hold repeatedly, hung up on, given misinformation, etc. After 30 plus years as a customer, I am leaving BofA and Merchant Services as quickly as possible.
+I am quite frankly appalled and horrified that there are such poor standards of customer service.

 Posted by Michelle Pickering on Nov 02, 2017